-Last year I entered the Speciality – sweet category.
+In 2016 I entered the Speciality – sweet category.
 I was leaving nothing to chance, I hand delivered my entry and was thrilled to be awarded a Bronze award.

 Judging the Home Baker Category

-This year I was honoured to join the team of judges.
 We were asked to arrive by 12:30.
 At that time, most of the breads had been sorted and placed in categories for judging.
 Later armed with a “demo” loaf all the judges received tuition from Steven Hallam (Mr Melton Mowbray Pies) on how to judge the loaves.
 Then we were off!

 I judged the Home Bakers – Open category with 3 other judges Dipna Anand, Jack Humphries and Sue McMahon.
 Whereas some categories had loaves of all the same type such as sourdough, we had a delightfully varied class including both sweet and savoury breads.